 top of page

-In northwestern Risaralda, where indigenous history, colonization, gold, and coffee intertwine, a unique place for specialty coffee is born: Quinchía
+In Risaralda's northwest , where indigenous history, colonization, gold, and coffee intertwine, a unique place for specialty coffee is born: Quinchía

 PRE-HISPANIC ORIGINS